 What Is the Best Font for Legal Documents?

 Unless you work in a jurisdiction that has established a list of specific, court-approved fonts, you have a great deal of latitude when selecting which fonts to use.
 While you may be tempted to choose a unique font, keep in mind that readability should be your key priority.
-On that note, we suggest using a legal font such as:
+On that note, we suggest using a font for legal documents such as:

 - Bookman Old Style